inside.ewu.edu

 Pre-requisites: DSST 310 or instructor permission.

-Based on Disability Studies scholarship, this course teaches students about disability related moral and ethical issues.
-It explores moral beliefs and ethical standards pertaining to matters such as quality of life, humanness, and end of life decisions.
-Students will explore the material consequences of these historical and contemporary matters as they work through real life situations in community, organizational, professional, and everyday settings.
+Based on Disability Studies scholarship, discussions about disability-related moral and ethical issues.
+Explores moral beliefs and ethical standards pertaining to matters such as quality of life, humanness, and end of life decisions.
+Explores the material consequences of these historical and contemporary matters working through real-life situations in community, organizational, professional, and everyday settings.

 DSST 490.
 SENIOR CAPSTONE PROJECT IN UNIVERSAL ACCESS.
 5 Credits.